gamanaryal0221/cas/README.md

 # Central-Authentication-System
-This web application "Central Authentication System" will be responsible for handling all the authentication request coming from the registered services.
+This web application "Central Authentication System" (developed in Sprig Boot) will be responsible for handling all the authentication request coming from the registered services.